scferro/code-agent/README.md

 ### Model Configuration

-By default, Code Agent uses `gemma3:12b` from Ollama.
+By default, Code Agent uses `devstral` from Ollama.
 You can specify a different Ollama model using the `--model` flag:

 ```bash
 codeagent chat --model "codellama:7b"